m-coding/fe-04-optimization/README.md

 1. Make sure you satisfy the Build Tool Requirements first.
 2. Navigate to the root of the project directory.
 3. In your terminal, enter the command `gulp clean` to delete everything in the `dist` folder.
-  * If you want to preview what files will be deleted first, enter the command `gulp cleanDryRun` instead.
+  * If you want to preview what files will be deleted, enter the command `gulp cleanDryRun` instead.
 4. Next enter the command `gulp` and the project will be re-built in the `dist` folder.
+  * You can review differences by comparing the `src` and `dist` folder.

-###Build Tool Requirements
+##Build Tool Requirements

 1. [Node.js](https://nodejs.org/en/download/)
   * Check it is properly installed: